Japan's strict COVID rules prompt German firms to rethink business ties | DW | 04.02.2022

 Several German firms are rethinking their strategies in the world's third-largest economy, as Japan shows no signs of relaxing the rules in the immediate future.

-It highlighted that 29% of its 400 member firms have an "urgent need" to fill positions with specialists from overseas, and 23% have lost "substantial business" as a result of the Japanese government's immigration policy.
+The study highlighted that 29% of the AHK's 400 member firms have an "urgent need" to fill positions with specialists from overseas, and 23% have lost "substantial business" as a result of the Japanese government's immigration policy.

-The report added that 36% of the companies in the survey said Japan's COVID rules, among the most stringent in the world, mean they are reconsidering their operations in the country.
+The report added that 36% of the companies in the survey said Japan's pandemic rules, among the strictest in the world, mean that they are reconsidering their operations in the country.

-Some companies said they plan to downsize their Japan presence or shift responsibilities for the broader region to another part of Asia.
+Some companies said they planned to downsize their Japan presence or shift responsibilities for the broader region to another part of Asia.

-"Having experts and specialists coming in from overseas is critical to the development and growth of organizations, but as a result of the Japanese government's rules, these people are just not coming in," he told DW.
+"Having experts and specialists coming in from overseas is critical to the development and growth of organizations, but, as a result of the Japanese government's rules, these people are just not coming in," he said.

 "There are many companies that are urgently in need of project-specific experts," he added.

-"Japanese customer companies expect that kind of service and that is why they chose to work with German firms, while the German side wants to fulfill its commitments – but it is just impossible now."
+"Japanese customer companies expect that kind of service and that is why they chose to work with German firms, while the German side wants to fulfill its commitments," he said, "but it is just impossible now."

 German companies estimate they have lost business to the tune of €100 million over the last two years due to Japan's entry ban.